 - The Magnet Prize Committee may make such disclosure of the names of the nominees and the nominators and of the innovation disclosed in such material as the committee deems appropriate.

-- No claim will be made and no action will be brought against the American Nurses Credentialing Center, its board of directors, its employees, or members of the Magnet Prize Committee arising out of the use made of such application material or of any such disclosure.
+- No claim will be made and no action will be brought against the American Nurses Credentialing Center, its board of directors, its employees, or members of the Magnet Prize Committee arising out of the use made of such nomination material or of any such disclosure.

-- The Magnet Prize winner will agree to use "the ANCC Magnet Prize™ sponsored by Cerner" in all references to the prize.
+- The Magnet Prize winner will agree to use "the ANCC Magnet Prize™ sponsored by Cerner" in all references made to the prize.

 Past Award Winners